+(This is an update of an older article.)
 There are countless places where you can find advice on how to make presentations look nice, appealing, convincing, and so forth.
-Though these are all valid concerns, my experience with students and colleagues is that they also often simply need help in the practicalities of using their presentation software.
-Briefly said, how do you use […]
+Though these are all valid concerns, my experience with students and colleagues is that they also often simply need help in the practicalities of using their […]

 English Idioms 1